adamnstone/DigitalPortfolioWebsite/docs/stem/expert-network-map/index.md

 # Expert Network Map

-## Overview
+## Introduction

+While enrolled in [Fab Academy](../fab-academy/index.md), I could easily identify experts within the Charlotte Fab Lab when I faced technical roadblocks.
+However, subject area experts were difficult to locate beyond my local lab, and vast amounts of helpful documentation shared by the global Fab community were hard to find.
+To resolve this problem, I created the `Expert Network Map`, a research project consisting of two components: a network analysis of the Fab Academy open-source community and an interactive visualization of the network.

+I executed the project in three distinct phases: I wrote a script to collect the data, designed a text-classification AI model to sort links by subject area for analysis, and utilized D3JS to present the findings in an interactive visualization.

 [Here is a link to the `Expert Network Map`!](https://pub.fabcloud.io/project/expert-network-map/) *(be sure to use Chrome on a computer)*

-The `Expert Network Map` is a network analysis research project to locate hidden expertise in the Fab Academy community and democratize access to helpful documentation.

-I was invited by [MIT Professor Neil Gershenfeld](https://ng.cba.mit.edu/) to present this project at the [FAB23 Bhutan: Designing Resilient Futures](https://fab23.fabevent.org/) conference in Bhutan.
-This conference, focused on using technology to realize a collective vision for the shared future, is the 19th edition of the International Fab Lab Conference and Symposium, the largest digital fabrication event in the world.
+In July 2023, I virtually presented The Expert Network Map at the [International Fab Lab Conference and Symposium](https://fab23.fabevent.org/), the largest digital fabrication event in the world.
+The Expert Network Map is live and will be used by Fab Academy 2024 students.
+Find my presentation below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F12IUwdAcgs?si=glPwne61UZXOQMvC&hd=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For a more detailed description of the project, please read below.

 ## Project Description